 There are over 100 languages and dialects spoken in Ghana, and nearly all of them belong to either the Kwa or the Gur branch of the Niger-Congo language family.
-Nearly every Ghanaian learns one of these indigenous languages as his or her mother tond as his or her mother tongue.
-Non-indigenous languages such as English, French, and Hausa are primarily used for communication between Ghanaians from different ethnolinguistic backgrounds.
+Nearly every Ghanaian learns one of these indigenous languages as his or her mother tongue.
+Nonindigenous languages such as English, French, and Hausa are primarily used for communication between Ghanaians from different ethno-linguistic backgrounds.
 English is used as Ghana's official language in order to avoid officially favoring one ethno-linguistic group above the others.
 The government also sponsors 10 indigenous languages through the Bureau of Ghana Languages (BGL), which publishes materials only in those languages from its headquarters in Accra and a branch office in Tamale.